 Shallow oxide gold mineralisation at Lucky Strike is hosted within four key BIF units separated by shale.
-The BIF's currently form a broad 140m wide package that extends to approximately 250m of strike.
+The BIF's currently form a broad 140m wide package that currently is proven to extend over approximately 300m of strike.
 The limits of the package are yet to determined.
-A key component of the next drilling phase will be to explore the untested area below the lower BIF.
-The package is oxidised to a depth from surface of approximately 60m, but this depth is variable between the alternating BIF-Shale units.